 Understanding premium lens implants

-Modern day lens implants for cataract surgery have been significantly improved over the last ten to twenty years.
+Modern-day lens implants for cataract surgery have significantly improved over the last ten to twenty years.
 Prior to the advent of premium lens implants or multifocal IOLs, a cataract surgery patient had one option.
 This one option was a monofocal lens implant, which could only correct vision at one distance.
-Now patients have the options for multifocal and accommodating lens implants that can correct vision at near, far and intermediate distances.
+Now patients have the options for multifocal and extended depth of focus lens implants that can correct vision at near, far, and intermediate distances.